cocos/cocos-docs/en/cocos-service/agc-cloudstorage.md

 ### Deleting a File

-Developer can call `delete` method to delete a file on the cloud.
+Call `delete` method to delete a file on the cloud.
 The deletion operation is **irreversible**, once the operation is performed, the file will be physically deleted and cannot be retrieved.

 `delete(): void`